 - Do you fall asleep while driving, in meetings, while reading a book, or while watching TV?

 - Avoid alcohol, caffeine and nicotine at least two hours before bedtime--caffeine and nicotine are stimulants which can enhance your metabolic rate while alcohol causes fragmented sleep.
+Any weight-loss and/or fat-loss supplement contains stimulants.
+Best to avoid them.

 - Refrain from exercising within 4 hours before bedtime--you're more likely to get to sleep when your body temperature and metabolism have decreased.